simeononsecurity/simeononsecurity.ch/content/articles/docker-vs-vms/index.en.md

 ## Docker vs Virtual Machines: The Definitive 2026 Comparison

 In the rapidly evolving landscape of cloud computing and application deployment, the choice between **Docker containers** and **virtual machines (VMs)** has become increasingly nuanced.
-While the original "Docker vs VMs" debate positioned these technologies as rivals, the reality in 2026 is more complex—both technologies serve important but different purposes in modern infrastructure.
+While the original "Docker vs VMs" debate positioned these technologies as rivals, the reality in 2026 is more complex - both technologies serve important but different purposes in modern infrastructure.

 This comprehensive guide examines Docker and VMs from technical, operational, and business perspectives to help you make informed decisions about which technology best suits your specific use cases.